 Of course.

 Nevertheless, you cannot live inside a culture for long before its art starts probing.
-It feels like an almost fated convergence that the question Portuguese culture has been asking for centuries is not a million miles away from where I am right now with my work.
+I keep coming across the same question in Portuguese art and literature, and it is not a million miles from where I am with my work.
 Namely, what do you do with loss?

-And fado has been giving it voice, in small rooms and public houses, for the best part of two centuries..
-The answer is always a version of the same thing: you give the ache a form, and you make the form beautiful.
+And fado has been giving it voice, in small rooms and public houses, for the best part of two centuries.
+Again and again, the answer seems to be some version of the same thing: you give the ache a form, and you make the form beautiful.

 Fado is also the easiest thing in Portugal to get wrong.
 There is a tourist version, available nightly within a sardine’s throw of any Lisbon hotspot.
 Melancholy is the vibe and saudade comes printed on the tea towels.
 Its subtleties are so easily flattened into a beautiful sadness with a guitar.